acss-io/atomizer/packages/acss-site/app/docs/guides/syntax.md

 #### The plus sign (`+`)

-Use the [adjacent sibling combinator](http://www.w3.org/wiki/CSS/Selectors/combinators/adjacent) to style only if the sibling of an particular element
+Use the [adjacent sibling combinator](http://www.w3.org/wiki/CSS/Selectors/combinators/adjacent) to style the element only if its the sibling of a specified element

 Example: